dreoporto/camknows/config_reference.md

 ### `motion_image_percent`

 **Reduce Motion Data** - Reduce the amount of data used for motion detection by resizing the image data to this percent.
 Default is `100` for no reduction.
 This **does not** affect the images that are saved.
 This can help reduce false positives by removing excess image detail/noise.
 It can also be used to improve processing performance, especially in slower devices such as a Raspberry Pi Zero.

+### `crop_dimensions`

+Crop the image data, by setting the x1, x2, y1, y2 values.
+If x2 or y2 are set to 0 this setting is ignored.
+This is useful for excluding unwanted data from motion detection and saved files, without distorting the saved image.
+Since the timestamp is set using camera firmware, this setting may exclude the image timestamp depending on configuration.

+Example: A setting of [1, 1024, 1, 568] will crop a 1024x768 image by removing the
+bottom of the image data.